The Myth of Electronic Publishing

 Not one of the top 10 sites looks like it was

 designed by a graphics designer.
-Everyone does look like it was
+Every one does look like it was

 designed by an experienced software designer.
 When you compare